Richardaeld/MonaMemorabilia/README.md

 sessions and editing packages to meet the photography needs of potential clients.
 A majority of the images showcased cater to parents and grandparents, however these also may appeal to a smaller market of young adults seeking business portraits and clients who wish to digitally enhance photographs.

-# Live Protype Demo and WireFrame
+# Live Prototype Demo and Wireframe
 + An active prototype can be found [here](https://richardaeld.github.io/MonaMemorabilia/ "Web Page") at GitHub.
 + The wireframe PNG's can be found [here](https://github.com/Richardaeld/MonaMemorabilia/tree/master/assets/wireframe "Wireframe") also embedded at GitHub.